• Skip to main content

 Paşa Konağı on the Hill

-With its narrow streets on steep hills, driving is, or was not easy nor was it recommended.
+With its narrow streets on steep hills, driving was not easy nor recommended.
 I remember Ergun arranging for a taxi to drive us back to our hotel, Paşa Konağı because I could not climb the steep inclines.
 (Pronounce the hotel’s name as Pasha, and konak is the equivalent of a villa or mansion.)

 Safranbolu on the Hills

 I recall thinking that it was established in a canyon with settlements on the hills and the center being the market for everything from memorabilia to food.
-The central market is called Arasta with narrow streets and some shops with just enough room for the craftsman, say a shoemaker.
-I think we enjoyed afternoon coffee at Arasta Kahvesi (coffeehouse) and wandered around the narrow streets.
+The central market is called Arasta, with narrow streets and some shops with just enough room for the craftsman, say, a shoemaker.
+We enjoyed an afternoon coffee at Arasta Kahvesi (coffeehouse) and wandered the narrow streets.

 There are indeed canyons nearby one can visit.
 The owner of Pasa Konagi B&B took us to see their other mansion, and we visited a canyon around it.
 That even had an aqueduct.
 In future posts, I will show a few photographs from that trip.
 Stay tuned.